-Reflections
+Reflections (all)

 Reflections of dance created by BIPOC makers through my lens and in conversation with them.
 A method for more perspectives, accessibility, and approach to dance and its process.
-Each dance is different.
-Each reflection is different.
+Presently, an observational summary followed with a conversation, depicted together in writing.

 April 25, 2024